alexjnoble/PASR_python/README.md

 - `-t`, `--tif`, `--force_tif`: Force the output file extension to be .tif.
 This is useful because .tif output uses ZLIB or LZW compression.
 - `-m`, `--mrc`, `--force_mrc`: Force the output file extension to be .mrc.
 This exists just for completion.
 - `-j`, `--jpg`, `--force_jpg`: Force the output file extension to be .jpg for 2D images.
 This exists just for fun.
-- `-y`, `--yes`: Automatically answer 'y' to any user input questions, such as overwriting warnings.
+- `-y`, `--yes`: Automatically answer 'y' to any user input questions.

 ## Details